Consensys/UniversalToken/README.md

  - Empowerment of operators with the ability to send tokens on behalf of other addresses.
  - Setup of send/receive hooks to offer token holders more control over their tokens.
- - Use of ER820([eips.ethereum.org/EIPS/eip-820](https://eips.ethereum.org/EIPS/eip-820)) to notify contracts and regular addresses when they receive tokens.
+ - Use of ERC1820([eips.ethereum.org/EIPS/eip-1820](http://eips.ethereum.org/EIPS/eip-1820)) to notify contracts and regular addresses when they receive tokens.
  - Backwards compatible with ERC20.

+ CAUTION: The token standard implementation contained in this repo is not 100% compliant with the official ERC777 interface.
+The purpose of this choice was to keep the ERC777 logic, while:
+  - Enhancing it with ERC1400-compliant hooks, supporting partitions (IERC1400TokensRecipient and IERC1400TokensSender instead of IERC777TokensRecipient and IERC777TokensSender)
+  - Renaming the functions for more consistency with ERC20 and ERC1400 function (ERC20-transfer, ERC777-transferWithData, ERC1400-transferByPartition)

 #### ERC1400 implementation - Partially fungible token standard